 Transformed into a pedestrian crossing, the Rock Island Railroad Bridge links the site to North Little Rock.
 The refurbished 1899 Choctaw Station houses the Clinton Public Policy Institute and Clinton School of Public Service.

 28-Acre Public Park; Museum: Orientation Theater, Permanent and Temporary Exhibit Spaces, Great Hall, Cafè, Classrooms, Replica Oval Office and Executive Apartment; Archives: National Archives and Records Administration (NARA) Research and Storage Facilities; Choctaw Station: The University of Arkansas Clinton School of Public Service, the Clinton Public Policy Institute, and the Clinton Presidential Foundation

-Felicia Berger, Tanya Chan, Andrew Comfort, Brad Groff, Elliott Hodges, Oneka Horne, Katharine Huber, Steven Joyce, Jörg Kiesow, Jihyon Kim, Kwansoo Kim, Chris Koon, Kathleen Kulpa, Amy Lin, Scott Melancon, Tala Mikdashi, Edgar Papazian, Michael Regan, James Rhee, William Rosebro, Mary Rowe, Jill Sicinski, Oliver Sippl, Brian Slocum, Crystal Son, David Wallance, Robert Young
+Felicia Berger, Tanya Chan, Andrew Comfort, Brad Groff, Joseph Fleischer, Elliott Hodges, Oneka Horne, Katharine Huber, Christen Johansen, Steven Joyce, Jörg Kiesow, Jihyon Kim, Kwansoo Kim, Chris Koon, Kathleen Kulpa, Amy Lin, Kate Mann, Kevin McClurkan, Molly McGowan, Scott Melancon, Tala Mikdashi, Megan Miller, Richard Olcott, Edgar Papazian, Charmian Place, James S. Polshek, Michael Regan, James Rhee, William Rosebro, Mary Rowe, Jill Sicinski, Oliver Sippl, Brian Slocum, Crystal Son, David Wallance, Robert Young

 Polk Stanley Wilcox Architects, WER Architects/Planners (Witsell Evans Rasco), Woods & Caradine Architects